GPS drawing: Roads, trails, and paths only

-Freehand on open ground or in open air or open water
+Freehand

-Freehand GPS drawing is where artist creates a shape on open ground without following existing paths which means the artist has to watch their progress in real time on their GPS device.
+In freehand GPS drawing, an artist creates a shape on open ground, air, or water without following existing paths.
+This means the artist has to watch their progress in real time on their GPS device.
 Artists can run or cycle over open ground such as parks, fields, and car parks.
 Artists in cars and other motor vehicles can draw shapes on large open areas such as deserts, airfields, and beaches.
 Almost all artworks created by aircraft and watercraft use this technique as they are not restricted by human and physical geography.
 Freehand GPS drawing opens unlimited possibilities but without waypoints and existing routes it is very easy to lose track of your progress and make mistakes.

 Connect the dots

 By pausing the GPS device and restarting it at different locations an artist is able to draw straight lines across the map in a similar way to a connect the dots puzzle.
 This means the artist can draw over the built environment and over physical barriers such as rivers and hills.
-Though this can create very striking images and open up new possibilities, most artists do not use technique.

 Adding extra images

 Some artists add extra images or lines to the map after they have created the route.
-They can do this to simply add googly eyes to an animal or face or go further and add lines and other features which help viewers see what they have drawn.
+They can simply add googly eyes to an animal or face or go further and add lines and other features which help viewers see what they have drawn.
 Other times an artist will show a photo or other image alongside their drawing if it is not clear at first glance what has been drawn.

-Other ways of generating and collecting GPX data files
+Other methods

-Artist can collaborate with each other or members of the public to create larger images, visualisations, collages and even GPS Animations from multiple GPX files or routes images.
+Artists can collaborate with each other or members of the public to create larger images, visualisations, collages and even GPS animations from multiple GPX files or routes images.
 GPS devices can also be given to people or attached to vehicles which are tracked as they go about normal life or take part in specific activities and the GPX data is then visualised.

-In the freestyle method of GPS Drawing, the path followed by the GPS receiver is random or semi random following set of pre determined rules.
+In the freestyle method of GPS drawing, the path followed by the GPS receiver is random or semi random following set of pre determined rules.

 Burbing

-A trend which emerged during the COVID-19 pandemic, when wider travel was restricted, was Burbing.
-Burbing - an appropriation of the word Suburb - is the practice of cycling every road in a suburb, and tracking this on GPS to create an intricate pattern.
-While the trend took off in 2020, one of the first examples of Burbing was created by cyclist Christian Lloyd in 2014.
-Strav.art documents some large-scale examples.
+Burbing – a term derived from the word suburb – is the practice of cycling every road in a suburb and tracking this on GPS to create an intricate pattern.
+One of the first examples of burbing was created by cyclist Christian Lloyd in 2014.
+Burbing became a more widespread trend during the COVID-19 pandemic, when wider travel was restricted.